znuny/Znuny4OTRS-CustomerMap/README.md

 - Znuny4OTRS-Repo

-- OTRS 5
+- OTRS 6

-- Google Maps Browser-API-Key - can be optained from https://developers.google.com/maps/documentation/javascript/get-api-key
+- Google Maps Browser-API-Key - can be obtained from https://developers.google.com/maps/documentation/javascript/get-api-key

 **Configuration**

-The Google Maps API Key has to be inserted in the SysConfig Option:
+The Google Maps API Key has to be inserted in the SysConfig option:
 ```
-Znuny4OTRS-CustomerMap->Frontend::Agent::Dashboard
+DashboardBackend###0001-CustomerMap
 ```
 at Key:
 ```